-The ICAT coordinator or co-chair securely (password-protected, in attachment) distributes the names and birth dates of the victim/survivor, perpetrator, children, and any other person at risk.
+The ICAT coordinator or co-chair securely (password-protected, in attachment) distributes the names and birth dates of the victim/survivor, perpetrator, children, and any other individuals at risk.
 The secure email will suggest a date, time and place for the meeting.
 Anyone with a conflict of interest with the case is asked to abstain from further ICAT involvement in this case and to send their agency's alternate.
-For example, someone from the ICAT committee has a personal or family connection with the victim/survivor or perpetrator, or someone is in a dual position, such as police-based victim services and counselling.
+For example, if someone from the ICAT committee has a personal or family connection with the victim/survivor or perpetrator, or someone is in a dual role, such as working in police-based victim services and a counselling program.